SEO My Website Guru SEO Blog

 • Updates after moves, rebrands, or phone changes

-Citations back up your local authority by reinforcing stable business data.
+Citations support local authority by reinforcing clear and stable business data.

 Online PR and Community Partnerships

-Local PR builds authority by getting attention from real organizations.
-Mentions from trusted sources usually come with backlinks and brand signals.
+Local PR builds authority by earning attention from real organizations.
+Mentions from trusted local sources often include backlinks and brand signals.

-Community partnerships create those chances.
-By supporting events, charities, or local programs, businesses get exposure and trust.
+Community partnerships create these opportunities.
+Businesses gain exposure by supporting events, charities, or local programs.

 Effective local PR activities: